Benefits of diversity are central to education and travel spheres.

 In education, some districts are trying to hire and maintain a more diverse staff.
 “But why?” some ask.

 In the travel conference world, a debate is raging about whether it’s concerning to have over 48 presenters at an event, but just one Black speaker.
 It’s time to dive into this issue.

-Q1: What’s the point of diversity?
-Why do we even need it?
+Q1: Why is diversity important, anyway?
+Why do we need it?

 A1: Being inclusive is the right thing to do — and many don’t realize it can pay off for everyone involved.
 Several recent studies show that diverse teams are actually more productive than homogeneous ones.
 For example, this Forbes article reports that racially diverse companies outperform industry norms by 35%!

 What is the reason for the “diversity advantage”?
 This Harvard Business Review article entitled, “Why Diverse Teams are Smarter” explains that putting people from a range of backgrounds together boosts innovation and fact-based work because it makes them feel less comfortable.

 Scientific American writes, “being around people who are different from us makes us work harder and become more creative.”
 Sweet!
 Sometimes heterogenous groups throw us off-balance, but the payoff of embracing humanity’s diversity is clearly worth it.